jallajs/jalla/README.md

 [![downloads][downloads-badge]][npm-link]
 [![js-standard-style][standard-badge]][standard-link]

 Jalla is an *opinionated* web compiler and server in one, intended for both development and production use.
-Jalla puts together popular tools and frameworks that makes web development fun and performant.
+Jalla puts together popular tools and frameworks that make web development fun and performant.

 The stack consists of a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and [PostCSS][postcss] for styles.
-Documents are compiled using [documentify][documentify].
+Documents are compiled using [Documentify][documentify].
 It's intended for use with [Choo][choo] and **heavily** inspired by [Bankai][bankai].
 In fact, if static bundling and CSS in JS is your thing, you'll probably have a better time using Bankai.

 ## Usage
 ```bash